 What are my rights at work if I am at risk of miscarriage?

 - If you have a serious health condition that puts you at risk of miscarriage, and you are covered under the FMLA, you have the right to take 12 weeks of unpaid, job-protected leave to care for your health.
 You only get 12 weeks total per year, so if you take time off during your pregnancy, you will have less time to use for bonding once your baby is born.
-You may have additional rights to paid leave while you are at risk of miscarriage if your state or locality has a paid sick leave or temporary disability insurance law.
+You may have additional rights to paid leave while you are at risk of miscarriage if your state or locality has a paid sick leave, temporary disability insurance law, or paid family and medical leave law.
+Learn more here.

 - If you have a pregnancy-related condition putting you at risk of miscarriage that substantially limits a major life activity, and you are covered under the ADA, you have the right to a reasonable accommodation at work.
 Some pregnancy-related conditions that are considered disabilities under the ADA include preeclampsia and gestational diabetes.